ryantd42/NY-Legislative-Git/2023/A3297B-2023/bill.md

  TRIAL  ZONES,  ALONG  WITH  THOSE  RESERVED  FOR SMALL-SCALE RESIDENTIAL APPLICATIONS.
   § 3.
-This act shall take effect immediately and shall apply to  siting permit applications pending as of such effective date.
+This act shall take effect immediately and shall apply to  siting permit  applications pending as of such effective date; provided, howev- er, that this act shall expire and be deemed repealed December 31, 2032.